 Popular Skills for Managing Consultant

-Managing Consultants seem to require a rather large skill set.
-Most notably, facility with Security Testing and Auditing, Strategic Planning, and Business Strategy are correlated to pay that is significantly above average, leading to increases of 30 percent, 14 percent, and 7 percent, respectively.
-At the other end of the pay range are skills like Financial Analysis, Data Analysis, and Project Management.
-The majority of those who know Consulting Management also know IT Consulting and Data Analysis.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Security Testing and Auditing, Strategic Planning, and Business Strategy are correlated to pay that is significantly above average, leading to increases of 29 percent, 13 percent, and 6 percent, respectively.
+Skills that pay less than market rate include Financial Analysis, Data Analysis, and Human Resources.
+For most people, competency in Consulting Management indicates knowledge of IT Consulting and Data Analysis.

 Pay by Experience Level for Managing Consultant

 Pay by Experience for a Managing Consultant has a positive trend.
 An entry-level Managing Consultant with less than 5 years of experience can expect to earn an average total compensation of $100,000 based on 40 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Managing Consultant with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $116,000 based on 98 salaries.
 An experienced Managing Consultant which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $130,000 based on 129 salaries.
 A Managing Consultant with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $133,000 based on 40 salaries.